rholson1/peyecoder/README.md

 # peyecoder
-Software for coding eye movements in looking-while-listening tasks.
+An open-source program for coding eye movements.

 Running
 --